Marine Mammal Commission

 Threats

 The threats to gray whales in the western North Pacific include entanglement and entrapment in fishing gear, ship strikes, noise, and habitat degradation.
-The whales that migrate to North America for the winter face these same threats in the U.S. and Canada.
+The whales that migrate to North America for the winter face these same threats in the U.S., Canada, and Mexico.
 The intensity of oil and gas exploration, development, production, and transport at Sakhalin Island is of particular concern as a potential threat to the gray whales that depend on that region for foraging in the summer and fall.
-Two major offshore oil and gas projects are located near the Sakhalin Island feeding area, and additional projects are underway and planned off Sakhalin and in areas near the whales’ migratory routes.
-The biggest risks from these projects come from underwater noise, including seismic surveys, increased vessel traffic, habitat modification, and the possibility of a major oil spill.
+Two major offshore oil and gas projects are located near the Sakhalin Island feeding area, and additional projects were underway and planned off Sakhalin and in areas near the whales’ migratory routes when the flow of information from the region was disrupted.
+The biggest risks from such projects come from underwater noise, including seismic surveys, increased vessel traffic, habitat modification, and the possibility of a major oil spill.

 As evidenced by documented deaths in fishing nets in Japan and China as well as observations of entangled animals at Sakhalin, gray whales in Russia, Japan, and China (and Korea if any of the animals still venture into those waters) face the risk of gear entanglement as well as that of vessel strike.
 An analysis of human-caused scarring on gray whales near Sakhalin Island found that at least 18% of individuals identified between 1994 and 2005 had been entangled at least once.

-An unusual mortality event that began in 2019 continues to affect gray whales along the west coast of North America.
+An unusual mortality event from 2019-2023 affected gray whales along the west coast of North America.
 Elevated numbers of gray whales in poor body condition have been stranding, and it is unknown if western and eastern North Pacific gray whales are equally affected.
-As of January 2023, over 600 gray whale strandings had been documented since January 1, 2019.
+During the event, 690 gray whale strandings had been documented.
 The exact cause(s) of the event is (or are) still undetermined.

 Current Conservation Efforts

 The discovery of gray whales at Sakhalin Island in the 1990s coincided with growing interest in the area for offshore oil and gas development.
 This raised concern about the potential impacts of such development on the whales.
-In 2006, IUCN’s Western Gray Whale Advisory Panel (WGWAP) was established to provide independent advice and recommendations on how the operator of one of the largest oil and gas projects at Sakhalin could minimize risks to the whales and their habitat from its activities, particularly seismic surveys, construction, vessel operations, and oil spills.
-The WGWAP was disbanded in March 2022.
-The very large body of work by this panel and its predecessors over nearly 18 years are archived at IUCN headquarters in Gland, Switzerland; unfortunately, that organization has not yet restored the availability of these records to researchers and the public, which they were until Russia’s invasion of Ukraine.
+In 2006, IUCN’s Western Gray Whale Advisory Panel (WGWAP) was established to provide independent advice and recommendations on how the operator of one of the largest oil and gas projects at Sakhalin could minimize risks to the whales and their habitat from the project’s activities, particularly seismic surveys, construction, vessel operations, and oil spills.
+The WGWAP was disbanded in March 2022, shortly after Russia’s invasion of Ukraine.

-Also, for more than 20 years the International Whaling Commission (IWC) and its Scientific Committee have provided an international forum for improving knowledge about western gray whales and the measures needed to conserve them.
-The IWC’s Scientific Committee completed a range-wide review of population structure and status of gray whales throughout the North Pacific in 2018.
+Also, for nearly 30 years the International Whaling Commission’s (IWC) Scientific Committee has provided an international forum for improving knowledge about western gray whales and the measures needed to conserve them.
+The Scientific Committee completed a range-wide review of population structure and status of gray whales throughout the North Pacific in 2018.

 Efforts in Alaska and along the U.S. West Coast to reduce entanglement, vessel strike, and disturbance from vessels may also benefit western North Pacific gray whales that migrate to Mexico.
 Some of those efforts include the creation of marine mammal viewing guidelines in Alaska, the development of innovative fishing gear technologies, the modification of shipping lanes, and the implementation of vessel speed reduction programs.